DigiArt-project/3D-DPM/ReadMe.txt

 - Sort source and header files in "src" and "include"
 - Normalize the SVM score using Platt's sclaing method.
-- Fix the parts positions regarding the root (or the inverse).
+- Fix the parts positions regarding the root (or the opposite).
 Sometimes, the parts are outside the root bounding box.
 - Allow more interval and more octave in the pyramid (only tested and designed for 1 interval and 2 octaves).
 This imply that currently, the size of the objects during training and testing has to be approximately the same.
 - Test the algorithm on real datasets (see SceneNN dataset)